How to Grow Geraniums (Pelargoniums) Indoors or Outdoors

 They need a minimum of 4 hours of sunlight, preferably in the morning, to look their best.
 In areas with very hot summers, they need shade in the middle of the day.
 Too little sunlight or too much heat will cause them to stop blooming.
 Mulching around your plants will keep the soil cool in the summer.

 Geraniums need to be fertilized every 4 to 6 weeks.
-Pinch your plants to encourage them to get bushy and remove all dead flowers to encourage reblooming.
+Pinch your plants to encourage them to get bushy.
+Pinching means that you use two fingers to pinch and remove the growing tip of the plant.
+After you have removed the growing tip, the plant will regrow two or more new growing tips making it bushier.
+Be sure to remove all dead flowers to encourage reblooming.

 To grow in containers, make sure you purchase a container that is large enough to accommodate the roots of the full grown plant which can reach 2’ in height.
 Dwarf geraniums usually grow 6” to 8”.
 The container must have a drainage hole.
 Water regularly, allowing the soil to dry out between waterings and fertilize with either a slow release fertilizer or a liquid fertilizer applied every 2 to 4 weeks.
 Your container should be in an area that gets morning sun and afternoon shade.
 Pinch the foliage to encourage branching and remove dead flowers to encourage reblooming.